-Southeastern's University Jazz Ensemble and Jazz Lab Band to present concert
+Southeastern Jazz Ensemble and Jazz Lab Band to present final concert of the semester

 by: Tonya Lowentritt